damariszurell/EEC-SDM/README.md

 # EEC-SDM

-The course **Introduction to species distribution modelling*** is part of the Master module "Macroecology and global change" in the Master programme "Ecology, Evolution and Conservation (EEC)" at the University of Potsdam.
-The course materials have been move the website https://damariszurell.github.io/EEC-MGC/.
+R practicals for the course **Introduction to species distribution modelling** at the University of Potsdam have been moved to the website [https://damariszurell.github.io/EEC-MGC/](https://damariszurell.github.io/EEC-MGC/).